-Vitamin D– found in egg yolks, fortified milk.
-Veggers must try fortified foods, sunshine or supplements.
+Found in egg yolks, fortified milk.
+Vegetarians must try fortified foods, sunshine or supplements.
 Take special care for breastfeeding vegan moms.

-Calcium– found in milk products.
-Veggers who avoid milk should drink fortified soy beverages, dark leafy greens and fortified foods.
+Found in milk products.
+Vegetarians who avoid milk should drink fortified soy beverages, dark leafy greens and fortified foods.

-Iron– found in red meat, poultry, and seafood.
-Again stick with fortified foods, leafy greens like spinach in particular.
-Also try raisins, prune juice and tofu.
+Try raisins, prune juice and tofu.
 Note that non- heme iron in plants is less well absorbed than heme iron in meat.
-Also it takes a larger amount of plant product to reach an equivalent in a smaller meat portion.
+Also, it takes a larger amount of plant product to reach an equivalent in a smaller meat portion.

-Protein– found in larger amounts in animal proteins, can also be found in many milk product.
+Found in larger amounts in animal products, can also be found in many milk product.
 Plant products like soy and legumes for have protein but ounce per ounce not as much as animal protein of the same amount.

-Zinc-found in shellfish, red meat, dark meat poultry and egg yolks.
-Veggers can use nuts, legumes or whole grain cereal.
+Found in shellfish, red meat, dark meat poultry and egg yolks.
+Vegetarians can use nuts, legumes or whole grain cereal.